 Don't ignore a conformity notice from a lender, administrator, or broker.
 If you receive a written request to demonstrate your PCMLTFA conformity — whether from MQCC® or any other conformity-governed market participant — silence is not a neutral response.
 Under the SUSPICIOUS STANDARD™, non-production of a conformity package is itself a conformity defect.
 It is also admissible evidence of noncompliance in any subsequent regulatory or legal proceeding.

 Don't continue lending without addressing the gap.
 If you read this article and recognise that you have been operating since October 11, 2024 without a conformant PCMLTFA program, the worst response is to continue without change.
 The exposure accumulates daily.
-Bill C-12's mandatory compliance agreement framework means that when FINTRAC finds a violation, remediation is public, mandatory, and time-bound.
+Bill C-12's mandatory compliance agreement framework means that when FINTRAC finds a violation, remediation is public, mandatory, and time-bound — and the financial penalty is now calibrated at the 40× post-March 2026 scale.

 Part 4 — What to Do Next